 Copies of the application are available from APS Corporate offices at 400 N. 5th Street, Phoenix, Arizona, 85004

-; the Commission's Docket Control Center at 1200 West Washington Street, Phoenix, Arizona, for public inspection during regular business hours; and on the Commission's website (azcc.gov
+; at the Commission's Docket Control Center at 1200 West Washington Street, Phoenix, Arizona, and the Commission's office at 400 West Congress Street, Suite 218, Tucson, Arizona, during regular business hours; and on the Commission website (azcc.gov

 ) using the e-Docket function.

 The Commission will hold a public comment session for this matter on August 26, 2019, at 10:00 a.m. at the Commission's offices, 1200 West Washington Street, Phoenix, Arizona.
 The hearing on this matter will begin on August 27, 2019, at 10:00 a.m., at the same location.

 Written public comments may be submitted by mailing a letter referencing Docket No. E-01345A-16-0272

 to Arizona Corporation Commission, Consumer Services Section, 1200 West Washington, Phoenix, AZ 85007, or by submitting comments on the Commission's website (azcc.gov

 ) using "I Want To" and ''Submit a Public Comment."
 If you require assistance, you may contact the Consumer Services Section at 602-542-4251 or 1-800-222-7000.

 If you do not intervene in this proceeding, you will receive no further notice of the proceedings in this docket unless you sign up to Follow the Docket.
 However, all documents filed in this docket are available online

 (usually within 24 hours after docketing) at the Commission's website (azcc.gov

 ) using the e-Docket function.
 Information on how to Follow a Docket is available on the Commission's website using "I Want To" and "Follow a Docket."